 Question: How do we understand the number of occasional contributors and the contributions that they make?

-- Self-service: A person has a bug they need fixed, so they submit an issue or a fix.
+- A person has a bug they need fixed

-- Work-related: A person works for a company and the company requires a fix or feature.
+- A person works for a company and the company requires a fix or feature.

-- Special project or use case: A person needs to get their project to run on Commodore 64 or Atari 800XL.
+- A person needs to get their project to run on specific hardware

-- Hackathon, workshop, or other event: A person is participating in a time-boxed event for a specific purpose or goal.
+- A person is participating in a time-boxed event for a specific purpose or goal.

-- Suboptimal Onboarding: A person may have intended to stick around, but decided that the community or project was not a good fit for them.
+- A person may have intended to stick around, but decided that the community or project was not a good fit for them.

-- Life Event: A person may have intended to stick around, but may have experienced a life event that limited their participation in open source.
+- A person may have intended to stick around, but may have experienced a life event that limited their participation in open source.

-Monitoring occasional contributors can help you understand if:
+Monitoring occasional contributors can help to understand if:

 - More people are looking at the project